delegate365/PowerShell/Get-DUser.md

 Gets one or multiple users from Delegate365.

 ## Description
-Get-DUser returns a list of users from Delegate365.
+Get-DUser returns a list of users or a specific user from Delegate365.

+***Important:*** By default, the command shows all users that are assigned to any OU in Delegate365.
+When using the -Unassigned parameter, all users are returned that are not assigned to an OU.
+Be aware that this parameter only delivers the unassigned users if the authenticated user is PowerShell Administrator.
+Scope Admins that are not PowerShell Administrator will see no output (an empty list), while PowerShell Administrators get all the unassigned users.

 In Delegate365, users can be managed by Scope Admins if they are assigned to an OU.
 Parameters allow to get all users, users of a specific OU, or unassigned users.
 By default, the first 100 users are returned.
 Use the -All parameter to get the full list of users.